unikraft/summer-of-code-2021/content/en/docs/sessions/06-testing-unikraft/index.md

 ### 03. Tutorial: Testing vfscore

-We beggin by adding a new file for the tests called `test_stat.c` in a newly created folder `tests` in the `vfscore` internal library:
+We begin by adding a new file for the tests called `test_stat.c` in a newly created folder `tests` in the `vfscore` internal library:

 ```Makefile
 LIBVFSCORE_SRCS-$(CONFIG_LIBVFSCORE_TEST_STAT) += \